LEBILL369/tsdz2-fw/README.md

 There are 5 assist levels that can be tweaked in the code, see config.h.
 Assist level is adjusted by the (+) and (-) buttons on the keypad.

-This mode is entered by holding down info/power combo button for 2s followed by pressing the (-) button.
+This mode is entered by holding down the info/power combo button for 2s followed by pressing the (-) button.

 ### Cruise